 Picture this: a recipe for gingered, curried almonds, the perfect salty/ savory/ spicy snack to add to your gift baskets.
-A three-pound bag of almonds in your freezer that you bought so long ago, they feel free.
+A three-pound bag of almonds in your freezer.
 You assemble the ingredients: almonds, butter, sugar, and spices, and get to work.

 Instead (and I’m trying to paint a word picture here, so bear with me), what happened was this: The mixture bubbled and separated.
 The sugar and spices all clung to one another, refusing to dissolve or emulsify.
 The butter swirled around, failing to incorporate the spices.
 Eventually, I took the “glaze” off the heat and poured it over the almonds, hoping that adding in the almonds would mean things would sort themselves out.